West Bank: 1948–1967: Jordanian West Bank

-The growth rate of the West Bank economy in the period of the Jordanian rule of the West Bank, before Israeli occupation, had ticked along at an annual rate of 6–8%.
+The growth rate of the West Bank economy in the period of the Jordanian rule of the West Bank, before Israeli occupation, had risen at an annual rate of 6–8%.
 This rate of growth was indispensable if the post-war West Bank were to achieve economic self-reliance.

-Israeli Military Governorate and Civil Administration
+1967–present: Israeli Military Governorate and Civil Administration

 In June 1967, the West Bank and East Jerusalem were captured by Israel as a result of the Six-Day War.
 With the exception of East Jerusalem and the former Israeli–Jordanian no man's land, the West Bank was not annexed by Israel.
 It remained under Israeli military control until 1982.

 The 1974 Arab League summit resolution at Rabat designated the Palestine Liberation Organization (PLO) as the "sole legitimate representative of the Palestinian people".
 Jordan did not officially relinquish its claim to the area until 1988, when it severed all administrative and legal ties with the West Bank and eventually stripped West Bank Palestinians of Jordanian citizenship.

 In 1982, as a result of the Egypt–Israel peace treaty, the direct military rule was transformed into a semi-civil authority, operating directly under the Israeli Ministry of Defense, taking control of civil matters of Palestinians from the IDF to civil servants in the Ministry of Defense.
 The Israeli settlements were administered as Judea and Samaria Area, directly by Israel.

 Since the 1993 Oslo Accords, the Palestinian Authority officially controls a geographically non-contiguous territory comprising approximately 11% of the West Bank, known as Area A, which remains subject to Israeli incursions.
 Area B, approximately 28%, is subject to joint Israeli-Palestinian military and Palestinian civil control.
 Area C, approximately 61%, is under full Israeli control.
-Though 164 nations refer to the West Bank, including East Jerusalem, as "Occupied Palestinian Territory", the state of Israel quotes the UN that only territories captured in war from "an established and recognized sovereign" are considered occupied territories.
+Though 164 nations refer to the West Bank, including East Jerusalem, as "Occupied Palestinian Territory", the State of Israel quotes the UN that only territories captured in war from "an established and recognized sovereign" are considered occupied territories.

 After the 2007 split between Fatah and Hamas, the West Bank areas under Palestinian control are an exclusive part of the Palestinian Authority.
 The Gaza Strip is ruled by Hamas.